 Back to our main topic why we get such tasteless dreams wrapped in colourful & glittery wrappers.
-This article identifies few countries in the most dire straits and the problems they face.
-When it comes to dream sellers they are in top seller list (Cant say how many buyers are there).
+This article identifies a few countries in the direst straits and the problems they face.
+When it comes to dream sellers they are in the top seller list (Can’t say how many buyers are there).

-To provide their economies room to breathe, and plow much more funding into promoting economic growth; instead of savaging their economies with “austerity” policies which kill economic growth.
+To offer their economies room to breathe, and plough much more funding into promoting economic growth; instead of salvaging their economies with “austerity” policies which kill economic growth.
 Austerity has never produced anything but austerity.
-It is the enemy of the kind of growth these countries need in order to get their sovereign debt in hand.
+It is the enemy of the kind of growth these countries need to get their sovereign debt in hand.

-Is there a direct relation in 2 things i.e offering excellent life in an easy way or by just putting few million dollars into country of destination and locking for 3-5 years without any interest gain and on other hand same country is under huge debts from foreign investors who are looking for their money.
-Now in main story we will see how we can blend Mobile Payments, Cross Border remittances (Another form of Mobile Payments & Receivables)
+Is there a direct relation in 2 things i.e offering excellent life in an easy way or by just putting few million dollars into the country of destination and locking for 3-5 years without any interest gain and on another hand same country is under huge debts from foreign investors who are looking for their money.
+Now in the main story, we will see how we can blend Mobile Payments, Cross Border remittances (Another form of Mobile Payments & Receivables).

 Nobody has forgotten the name of Laiki.
 Laiki was a failed bank at the heart of the financial woes of the EU’s most easterly island.
 Yet things have changed more radically behind the scenes in banking and political circles.
 For a start, Laiki’s business was transferred to the larger Bank of Cyprus, which is getting to grips with its daunting financial legacy.

 If they had easy access to Mobile Payments and financial services locally available in the country in closed loop and strong presence and motivation for local industries to produce goods to be consumed internally, the scene would have been different.
 Remittance services on Mobile Wallet interface would have given great shape and strong background to its economy.